Murrieta Hot Springs, California: History

 In 1982, the resort was purchased by Alive Polarity, a group who operated a non-smoking teetotal vegetarian commune there.
 In 1987, Gary Naiman of San Diego bought it and renovated the guest accommodations.

 The resort then became neglected.
 In 1995, Calvary Chapel Of Santa Ana bought it and used it as the campus of Calvary Chapel Bible College, with dormitories, libraries, and a conference center.

 Following closure of the campus and conference center because of the COVID-19 pandemic, in August 2022 Calvary Chapel sold the Murrieta Hot Springs property to Olympus Real Estate Group, who own properties including the Springs Resort in Pagosa Springs, Colorado.
 It reopened as a spa resort in February 2024, with renovations continuing.

+Following the February 2024 reopening, the Murrieta Hot Springs Resort was repositioned as a full-service wellness destination focused on a structured path to catharsis and relaxation.
+The renovated 46-acre property includes over fifty geothermal pools, a second-story cedar sauna room, and a geothermal mud experience.
+A notable feature of the modern resort is the Kneipp Walk, a "contrast bathing" experience where guests wade through alternating hot (up to 103°F) and cold (down to 48°F) pools to stimulate circulation.
+The resort also offers a curated program of activities, including aqua yoga, sound baths, and vigorous fitness classes designed to encourage guests to move beyond passive soaking.